What Is Covert Narcissistic Abuse? Gaslighting, Manipulation, And Intimidation

 Covert Narcissists And Abuse

 Narcissism is a very serious problem, both for the person who is showing symptoms of narcissism and for those who are close to the narcissist.
 Being in a relationship of any kind with a covert narcissist often leads to a rash of emotional abuse, fear, and confusion.
-Although the abuse perpetrated by a narcissist does not always involve physical harm-and very often does not include physical harm, as it may be too easy to trace back-it is very real, and it takes a toll on the lives of its victims.
+Although the abuse perpetrated by a narcissist does not always involve physical harm, and very often does not include physical harm as it may be too easy to trace back,it is very real and it takes a toll on the lives of its survivors.

 Manipulation, gaslighting, and intimidation are all forms of abuse commonly used by covert narcissists.
-These tactics allow covert narcissists to systematically break down the people around them, to maintain a show of superiority.
+These tactics allow covert narcissists to systematically break down the people around them and to maintain a show of superiority.
 In overt narcissism, this show of superiority often comes in the form of loud boasts and attention-grabbing behavior.
 Still, in covert narcissism, the process is often less easy to recognize.
-Through putting themselves down, downplaying their talents, and continually twisting the story, covert narcissists cause severe trauma for their victims.
-If you have been the victim of a covert narcissist’s abuse, healing may take time and professional intervention.
-Whether you seek help from a counselor in your area or seek the help of an online therapist, such as those from BetterHelp, healing from covert narcissistic abuse is possible-and reaching out for help is the first step.
+Through putting themselves down, downplaying their talents, and continually twisting the story, covert narcissists cause severe trauma to others.
+If are a survivor of a covert narcissist’s abuse, healing may take time and professional intervention.
+Whether you seek help from a counselor in your area or seek the help of an online therapist, such as those from BetterHelp, healing from covert narcissistic abuse is possibleand reaching out for help is the first step.

 Previous ArticleWhy Do People Participate in Victim Blaming?

 Learn MoreWhat Is Online Therapy?
 About Online Counseling